Dashboard Overview

 Sigma Rules

-Click any row to open the detail panel — full YAML in a Monaco editor, 24-hour fire sparkline, severity, logsource, and ATT&CK tags side-by-side:
+Click any row to open the detail panel — full YAML in a Monaco editor, a 24-hour fire sparkline, severity, logsource, and ATT&CK tags side-by-side:

 URL Hash Routing